-The French government is actively involved in structuring, strengthening, and transforming the CCIs.
+The French government is actively involved strengthening, structuring, transforming the CCIs.
 A substantial investment of 1 billion euros has been allocated for this purpose.
-This investment is split into two main actions: acceleration strategy for CCI innovation, funded with 400 million euros from the 4th Future Investment Programme, and the Culture component of the France 2030 Plan, which is allocated 600 million euros.
+This investment is split into two main actions: the acceleration strategy for CCI innovation, funded with 400 million euros from the 4th Future Investment Programme, and the Culture component of the France 2030 Plan, which is allocated 600 million euros.
 These initiatives are focused on innovation support for the CCI sectors, including the development of new technologies, digital and ecological transition, and professional training.

 The entrepreneurial scene in France, especially in cultural sectors, is dynamic and resilient, even in the face of economic challenges.
 The number of new businesses created in France has been on a rising trend, with a significant increase in business creation observed in recent years.
-This entrepreneurial momentum reflects a strong desire among the French population to pursue entrepreneurship for various reasons, including the aspiration independent, increase income, fulfill a dream, or face new challenges.
+This entrepreneurial momentum reflects a strong desire among the French population to pursue entrepreneurship for various reasons, including the aspiration to be independent, increase income, fulfill a dream, or face new challenges.

-France's cultural and creative industries are also crucial in the context of economic diplomacy and soft power.
-These industries account for about 2% of the French economy and nearly 600,000 employees.
-They generate significant export revenues (€32.1 instrumental billion) and are spreading French language and culture globally.
-The sector enjoys strong positions internationally, with notable success in fields like cinema, book music, animation, publishing, television series production.
+France's cultural and creative industries are also crucial in the context of economic soft diplomacy and power. industries account for about 2% of the French economy and nearly 600,000 employees.
+They generate significant export revenues (€32.1 billion) and are instrumental in spreading French language and culture globally.
+The sector enjoys positions internationally, with notable success in fields like cinema, book publishing, music, animation, and television series production.